A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: INTRODUCTION

-These legitimate concerns motivate us to develop a method that still preserves key elements that have made \citet{Rosenbaum1983} and \citet{Imbens2003}'s original proposals so popular, while avoiding unfounded and untestable parametric assumptions typically made about the distribution of $U$, therefore allowing for the latter to remain unrestricted and mitigating undesirable observable implications (\citealp{franks2019flexible}) of such unnecessary restrictions.
+Legitimate concerns regarding Model \eqref{model: imbens sens model} motivate us to develop a method that still preserves key elements that have made \citet{Rosenbaum1983} and \citet{Imbens2003}'s original proposals popular, while avoiding unfounded and untestable parametric assumptions typically made about the distribution of $U$, therefore allowing for the latter to remain unrestricted and mitigating undesirable observable implications (\citealp{franks2019flexible}) of such unnecessary restrictions.

-Our theoretical results leverage modern semiparametric theory (\citealp{Newey1990}; \citealp{Bickel1993efficient}; \citealp{van2000asymptotic}; \citealp{Tsiatis2006}) to construct a consistent and asymptotically normal (CAN) estimator of the average treatment effect in a model where the outcome regression model and the propensity score model are correctly specified, while the distribution of the hypothesized unmeasured confounder is unrestricted.
+We leverage modern semiparametric theory (\citealp{Newey1990,Bickel1993efficient,van2000asymptotic,Tsiatis2006}) to construct a consistent and asymptotically normal (CAN) estimator of the average treatment effect in a model where the outcome regression model and the propensity score model are correctly specified, while the distribution of the hypothesized unmeasured confounder is unrestricted.
 We leverage this result to develop a two-parameter sensitivity analysis.
-An important feature of the proposed CAN estimator is that it is also locally efficient in the sense that it attains the efficiency bound for the semiparametric model whenever a working model for distribution of $U$ is correct, yet it is robust to possible misspecification of such a model as it remains CAN in such an eventuality.
+An important feature of the proposed estimator is that it attains the efficiency bound for the semiparametric model whenever a working model for distribution of $U$ is correct, yet it is robust to possible misspecification of such a model as it remains consistent and asymptotically normal in such an eventuality.